RuizeZhou/PGP_SM2/README.md

 Project: forge a signature to pretend that you are Satoshi

 Project: send a tx on Bitcoin testnet, and parse the tx data down to every bit, better write script yourself

-Project: forge a signature to pretend that you are Satoshi

 Project: research report on MPT